 Dentists will do everything in their power to save natural teeth.
 A dentist may recommend a dental filling, root canal, or crown to address an injured or damaged tooth.
 However, there comes a point when removing the tooth is necessary for the patient’s health.

-Damage to a tooth may be a result of decay, infection, or an injury.
-When a tooth becomes too damaged to save, it must be removed.
-The important thing to consider in this event is how you will replace the tooth.
+Tooth decay, infection, or an injury can damage a tooth.
+When a tooth is too damaged to save, we will recommend an extraction.
+In this event, the vital thing to consider is how you will replace the tooth.

 Missing Teeth Treatment Options in Timonium, MD